hamza-Algohary/pretty-calculator/README.md

 ```

 # Download
-### NOTE: You have to install package `libgtkmm-3.0-dev` before installing packages.
+#### NOTE: You have to install package `libgtkmm-3.0-dev` before installing packages.
-To download head to [releases](https://github.com/hamza-Algohary/pretty-calculator/releases/tag/v1.0)
+#### You can find binary packages in [releases](https://github.com/hamza-Algohary/pretty-calculator/releases/tag/v1.0)

-Note: To install the .tar.gz archive extract it and inside the extracted folder type the following:
+#### Another Note: To install the .tar.gz archive.
+extract it and inside the extracted folder type the following:
 ```
 chmod +x install.sh
 sudo ./install.sh